Dance Improvisation in Saskatoon:

 In improvisation performance, elements of time, space, shape, and impulse are explored in real time.
 The processes of perceiving, discovering, and choosing are witnessed by the audience.
 “Improvisation is a process by which the evolving nature of the world around and within the artist is revealed by their actions. […] Improvisation is a form of immediacy, a discipline of spontaneity and awareness.”
 (Louise Steinman)

-Improvisation, especially in performance, is devalued.
+Improvisation, and particularly movement improvisation as performance, is devalued.
 With strong ties to play, improvisation is seen as frivolous and pointless.
-Considered an activity of children (also devalued in our society) and not conducive to production and commerce—ignoring the fact that play is essential to learning, social development and creativity.
+It is considered an activity of children, also devalued in our society.
+It is not considered conducive to production and commerce – ignoring the fact that play is essential to learning, social development and creativity.
 Improvisation is seen as an activity done by people who are not skilled.
-An exception is in improv comedy, a predominantly male entertainment/art form.
+Exceptions are Improv stand-up comedy, and Free Jazz.
 The skills of improvisation are as difficult to learn as any other skills, and are invaluable in daily life and all disciplines.

 (See—Reverence for Uncertainty, Chaos, Order and the Dynamics of Musical Free Improvisation by David Borgo, UCLA, 1999)

-We battle the general suppression of dance as a valued art form in places of English colonial heritage, such as Western Canada.
-The liberating, playful, sensuous and ritual potential of dance is threatening to puritanical, ordered systems.
+Dancers battle the general suppression of dance as a valued art form in places of English colonial heritage, such as Western Canada.
+The liberating, playful, sensuous, and ritual potential of dance is threatening to puritanical, ordered systems.
 In a misogynist, patriarchal system, dance has been disempowered – by being positioned as an activity and interest of oppressed cultures, classes, and women.
-In our society, women and girls are expected to give up their vocation at marriage.
+In our society, women and girls are expected to dance when they are young, but to give up their vocation at marriage.
 Training systems and mass media exploitation patterned after competitive sports discourage the artistic and ritual potential.
-The sensual power is warped by patriarchal insistence on adult social dance as a means of courtship and seduction, with popular music closely tied to the alcohol consumption industry.
+The sensual power is warped by patriarchal insistence on adult social dance as a means of courtship and seduction, and together with commercialised dance music is closely tied to the alcohol consumption industry.
 The lack of financial support for dance artists, compared to other art forms, is well documented.
+To all this is added the stigma of improvisation.

-Though common in the 1970s and 80s, dance improvisation often proves difficult for audiences.
-Artists such as Merce Cunningham and Yvonne Rainer however did gain international followings.
-Even in Saskatoon in 2019, Rainer drew capacity audiences for two performances by her company at the Remai.
+Though more common in the 1970s and 80s, the present unfamiliarity with dance improvisation can make it difficult for contemporary audiences, unless directed by the frame of fame, and presentation in a reputable institution.
+Artists such as Steve Paxton and Yvonne Rainer did gain international followings.
+Even in Saskatoon in 2019, Rainer drew capacity audiences for two improvised performances by her company at the Remai.

 https://en.wikipedia.org/wiki/Yvonne_Rainer

-Judson Dance Theatre, based in Judson Church, New York, in the 60s was a famous experimental performance group and ‘Grand Union’, emerging in the 70s, was a movement improvisation performance group started by students of Merce Cunningham and Yvonne Rainer.
+Judson Dance Theatre, based in Judson Church, New York, in the 60s was a famous experimental performance group.
+‘Grand Union’, emerging from Judson Dance Theatre, was a movement improvisation performance group founded by Trisha Brown and Yvonne Rainer.
 Barbara Dilley and Steve Paxton, both famous performers and teachers of improvisation, were members of Grand Union.
 Though Judson Dance Theatre and Grand Union have long dissolved, Judson Church remains an important cultural centre for presenting dance improvisation.